In studies in the United States the CDC (Centers for Disease control) found that many people

 and symptoms of heart attack are recognized?”

-Give yourself a moment to think about each question, then scroll down past these photos to find the correct answers.
+Give yourself a moment to think about each question, then scroll down past these photos of the Outdoor Club trip to Grand Teton National Park, to find the correct answers.

 Here are the questions with the answers: